Creative Facilitation Camp, 2022

 Sliding Scale from $10-$500 | Register via Eventbrite

-This year Creative Facilitation Camp (like everything) is going to pivot to the online world!
-Join us for a series of workshops to take your creative facilitation practice online, and gain other valuable skills to support your work.
+Artists, arts facilitators and administrators: we’re bringing Creative Facilitation Camp back for its fifth year in a row, and we want you there!
+Join us for a series of online workshops to enhance your online creative facilitation practice, and gain other valuable skills to support your work.

-Presented by East End Arts and Scarborough Arts, in collaboration with Partners in Youth Empowerment, Digital Main Street, and Community Impact Consulting (Parul Pandya), Creative Facilitation Camp 2021 is a three-day professional development series which supports artists, arts facilitators, and arts & culture workers in their creative facilitation skills.
+Presented by East End Arts, in collaboration with Arts Facilitator, Tara Dorey, and Community Impact Consulting (Parul Pandya), Creative Facilitation Camp 2022 is a three-day professional development series taking place on Zoom, which supports artists, arts facilitators, and arts & culture workers in their creative facilitation skills.
 Over the course of three days, participants will learn how to:

 - Create safe and welcoming spaces for participants from all backgrounds;

 - Better understand the terminology used in Anti-Oppressive and Anti-Racist work;

 - Master the technology used for online workshops;

 - Allow the creativity of your participants to flourish;

 - Build trust between you and your participants;

 - Build confidence and feel empowered as a creative facilitator;

 - Develop creative ways to transform your art and cultural practice into an engaging workshop and/or learning opportunity for community members;